 - Check condition of wheels and rims.
-Especially look for cracks, missing nuts, bent or broken studs. - Check condition of tires: properly inflated, no serious cuts, bulges, tread wear or any signs of misalignment; valve stems not touching wheels or rims; valve caps in place and no objects stuck between the wheels.
+Especially look for cracks, missing nuts, bent or broken studs. - Check that baggage and service compartment doors are properly closed and cable locks are in place. - Check that catalytic converter access door is properly closed. - Check condition of tires: properly inflated, no serious cuts, bulges, tread wear or any signs of misalignment; valve stems not touching wheels or rims; valve caps in place and no objects stuck between the wheels.